sdigra/SiteRead/README.md

 Elvin:

-Siya:
+Siya: Worked on the backend, converting notes classified by the model to an XML format and converting that to MIDI, and playing the output

-Sofia: worked on designing the front end and connecting it through flask to the python components the rest of the group worked on.
+Sofia: Worked on designing the front end and connecting it through flask to the python components the rest of the group worked on.